Requirements and Procedures

 Prior to land disturbance of sites one (1) acre or greater in size, a Notice of Intent (NOI) and Stormwater Pollution Prevention Plan (SWPPP) for erosion and sediment control must be submitted to both the City of Lincoln, Public Works Department and to the Nebraska Department of Environmental Quality.

-Grading in a floodplain will require a Floodplain Permit (82 K) from the Building and Safety Department.
+Grading in a floodplain will require a Flood Plain Development Permit (192 K) from the Building and Safety Department.

 Changes to Navigable Waterways - Encroachments into open drainage channels or wetlands may require the engineer to file a 404 permit with the Army Corps of Engineers.